 Information to help you through the immigration and visa application process

-If you are applying from outside the UK, you can apply online for a Tier 4 (General) student visa.
-This category is for students coming to the UK for post-16 education with an unconditional offer of a place on a course with a licensed Tier 4 sponsor.
+If you are applying from outside the UK, you can apply online for a Student Visa.
+This category is for students coming to the UK for post-16 education with an unconditional offer of a place on a course with a licensed sponsor.

 You must ensure you apply with enough time to arrive in the UK before your course begins and be available to attend the International Welcome and Orientation Programme for all new international and EU students.

-Please note that you must not make your Tier 4 visa application more than three months before the start of your course, before you are issued with a CAS from the International Compliance Team, or before you meet the other immigration requirements and have all of the required ORIGINAL supporting documents in your possession.
+Please note that you must not make your Student Visa application more than three months before the start of your course, before you are issued with a CAS from the International Compliance Team, or before you meet the other immigration requirements and you must have all of the required supporting documents in your possession.

-You will usually get a decision on your visa within 3 weeks; however, some countries offer a priority visa service for an additional fee.
+You will usually get a decision on your visa within 3 weeks of attending your appointment at the visa application centre or 3 weeks of submitting your application if you are using the UK Immigration: ID Check app.
+Some countries offer a priority visa service for an additional fee.
 You will need to check your visa application centre website for information on available priority services in your country: www.gov.uk/find-a-visa-application-centre.

-In most cases, you must complete the Tier 4 (General) student application form online using the link below.
+In most cases, you must complete the Student Visa application form online using the link below.
 You must first set up an account online and complete the application form in English.
 You can start the process via the link below:

 You should enter the name of the country in which you are making your application.
 You must then confirm that you are able to attend an appointment at one of the visa application centres listed.
 You will then be invited to begin the online application process.

 Please make sure that this is updated with correct marital status, address, passport and visa details.

 The translation must include all of the following information: